MinterTeam/minterjs-tx/README.md

 All tx params can be passed as Buffer or Hex string

 - `nonce` - int, used for prevent transaction reply (count of txs for this private key + 1)
-- `chainID' - int, identify network type, 0x01 - mainnet, 0x02 - testnet
+- `chainId' - int, identify network type, 0x01 - mainnet, 0x02 - testnet
 - `gasPrice` - big int, used for managing transaction fees
 - `gasCoin` - symbol of a coin to pay fee
 - `type` - type of transaction (see below).